centminmod/centminmod-fail2ban/readme.md

 Checking Cloudflare's Firewall Access Rules for fail2ban inserted IP address starting with 149.xxx.xxx.xxx which is remote server I launced the Siege load test from

 ![](/screenshots/cloudflare-api/cloudflare-firewall-access-rules-01.png)

+Unbanning the ip from Cloudflare's Firewall Access Rules is same as before

+    fail2ban-client unban 149.xxx.xxx.xxx